-Installing an engine for the first time can be daunting but with the help of other builders and maybe a friendly aircraft mechanic its not that difficult.
-You will have to plan ahead and get all required items, tools and parts layed out in an orderly fashion in your shop, saving a lot of time when you need them.
+Installing an engine for the first time can be daunting but with the help of other builders and maybe a friendly aircraft mechanic its not that challenging.
+You will have to plan ahead and get all required items, tools and parts layed out in an orderly fashion in your shop, saving a lot of search time when you need them.

 It also pays to talk to other builders of the same type of aircraft, this will help to avoid some of the pitfalls you might encounter during this task.
+If possible, make a lot of pictures of their installations to study and for inspiration.

-As already said, the engine is rather heavy, and hoisting it by yourself to install it on the fuselage might be overdoing it.
+As already said, the engine is quite heavy, and hoisting it by yourself to install it on the fuselage might be overdoing it.
 Get some help from friends, a good hoist and some strong slings should the engine not have a lifting eye.
 Be careful not to trap any delicate engine part under the strap.
 It will get damaged.

-Next make sure that you have enough room to maneuver the aircraft and engine hoist around.
+Now you need to make sure that you have enough room to maneuver the aircraft and engine hoist around.
 For some aircraft you might want to bring it into level flying attitude or lift the tail if its a taildragger.
 Chock the wheels and immobilize the tail of the aircraft, especially so if the tail section and or wings are not installed.

 Always use new shock mounts when installing or replacing the engine.
-I would go for new bolts, washers and nuts too, its cheap insurance.
-Get a good and calibrated torque wrench as you will need this to properly torque the bolts, rubber bushings will continue to compress so a properly torqued bolt is very important.
+I would go for new bolts, washers and nuts too, its really cheap insurance.
+Buy a good and calibrated torque wrench as you will need this to properly torque the bolts, rubber bushings will continue to compress so a properly torqued bolt is very important.

 Tighten the engine bolts uniformly with the correct torque value, re-torque after the engine has run a couple of hours.
 Again, remember to DO NOT over-torque these bolts!